5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 > [!NOTE]
 >
-> When using macOS Sequoia or older, disable/delete the `unfairvgva7` boot-arg if you want to use AppleTV+ or Apple Music.
+> When using macOS Sequoia or older, disable/delete the `unfairvgva=4` boot-arg if you want to use AppleTV+ or Apple Music.

 ## Post-Install
-This section contains post-install-measures to enabled features, workaround issues and some optional tweaks.
+This section contains post-install-measures to enable features, work around issues and some optional settings.

-### Recommended Measures
+### Mandatory Measures

 #### Disable Sleep